CSDGroup/napari-aisegcell/README.md

   - `Model type`
     - `NucSeg`: Select this option to use a pre-trained [aisegcell] model to segment nuclei (see [trained models](#trained-models)).
-    - `aisegcell`: Select this option to use a pre-trained [aisegcell] model to segment whole cells (see [trained models](#trained-models)).
+    - `CellSeg`: Select this option to use a pre-trained [aisegcell] model to segment whole cells (see [trained models](#trained-models)).
     - `Custom`: Select this option if you want to load a [aisegcell] model that does not ship with `napari-aisegcell`.
       Custom models can be obtained by training your own [aisegcell] model or obtaining [aisegcell] models from 3rd parties.
 You must select the checkpoint (.ckpt) file in the emerging `Custom Model` parameter.
-  - `Pre-trained Model`: Drop-down menu to select the available pre-trained models for `NucSeg` or `aisegcell`.
+  - `Pre-trained Model`: Drop-down menu to select the available pre-trained models for `NucSeg` or `CellSeg`.
     - `Bright Field`: a model to segment nuclei/whole cells in bright field.
 Currently, no other image modalities are available.
+  - `Computing Device`: Drop-down menu that lists computing devices (CPU/GPUs) available with your current `torch` installation.

 #### Post-processing section
-In the post-processing section (green) a selection of conventional post-processing steps are available
+In the post-processing section (green) a selection of common post-processing steps are available

   - `Instance Segmentation`: Check this box to return instance segmentations instead of semantic segmentations.
   - `Remove Holes <`: Removes holes in objects (e.g. nuclei) \<X pixels.